note

 It has a beautiful growth pattern and can be planted fully emersed or semi emersed to give your terrarium/paludarium your desired look.

-The Dwarf Rotala is also very easy to care for, and has a very rapid growth, especially when under good lighting.
-It responds great to heavy pruning.
+The Dwarf Rotala is also very easy to care for, and has a very rapid growth especially when under good lighting.
+It reponds great to heavy pruning.
 Under certain conditions and good lighting it can produce a vibrant pink coloration, and create a colorful cascade in your terrarium pond.

 Indian Toothcup

-The Indian Toothcup, also known as Rotala Indica, is an aquatic plant that can be grown fully submerged or emersed (below or above water).
-When emersed the Rotala Indica forms prostrate stems, and tiny reddish flowers.
+The Indian Toothcup, also known as Rotala Indica, is a aquatic plant that can be grown fully submerged or emersed (below or above water).
+When emersed the Rotala indica forms prostate stems, and tiny reddish flowers.
 When submerged it grows upright and has dense leaves, a few branches, and under strong light the top of the shoot becomes reddish.

 American Waterweed

-It will provide cover for any animals or insects in your terrarium, and a modest amount of this plant will help the bioactivity immensely.
+It will provide cover for any animals or insects in your terrarium, and a modest amount of this plant will help the bioactivity immensly.

 Creeping Staurogyne